 Welcome to our first grade learning overview and resources page!

-Below you will be able to find what we are working on in school and resources to support learning at home!
+Below you can find what we are working on in school, and resources to support learning at home!

 Roll playdoh into long "snakes" and bend

 the playdoh to form letters